• Home

 This model can also be used to determine the effect that changes in interest rates have on bond prices.
 In this case, the interest rates are the independent variable, while bond prices are the dependent variable.

-• Better decision making: Sensitivity analysis presents decision-makers with a range of outcomes to help them make reliable and data-backed decisions.
+• Better decision-making: Sensitivity analysis in Excel helps decision-makers present a range of outcomes to make reliable and data-backed decisions.

 • More reliable predictions: The methodology can help you forecast the performance of the metrics of care most about.

-• Highlights areas for improvement: Sensitivity analysis can help you identify key areas to make improvements for more profits.
+• Highlights areas for improvement: Doing Sensitivity analysis in Excel can help you identify key areas to make improvements for more profits.

 • Increases credibility: The analysis strategy adds credibility to financial models by testing them across a wide set of key data points.